Are you looking for the best West Coast USA road trip? Look no further! This guide has everything you need to know.

 If the weather does happen to be sunny, you can add a couple more things to your itinerary.
 Catch the sunset from Gas Works Park and take a ferry over to Bainbridge Island.

-*Pro Tip: If you have an extra day or two, consider adding Olympic National Park to your West Coast USA road trip itinerary.
+*Pro Tip: If you have an extra day or two, consider adding Olympic National Park or one of the many other incredible Seattle day trips to your West Coast USA road trip itinerary.

 Mount Rainier National Park, Washington

 Mount Rainier is undoubtedly one of the most recognizable mountains in the United States.
 Since it’s between Seattle and Portland, why not make a stop along the way?

 One of the best things to do at Mount Rainier National Park is simply take in the views of Mount Rainier.
 The most ideal viewing locations include the Fremont Fire Lookout, Reflection Lake, and Sunrise Trail.

 That said, there are other amazing activities to do in this national park that don’t revolve around Mount Rainier.
 Hike to Panorama Point, check out Myrtle Falls, and tackle the Grove of the Patriarchs Trail.